Jimdo/components-stats/README.md

 Omit `components` to report all components.

+> [!WARNING]
-> :warning: The script will clone all the eligible repositories locally and use them as source for [react-scanner](https://github.com/moroshko/react-scanner).
+> The script will clone all the eligible repositories locally and use them as source for [react-scanner](https://github.com/moroshko/react-scanner).
 If a repository already exists locally, it will update it with a `git pull`.

 ```bash